-Van der Waerden mentioned the general problem already encountered in [van der Waerden, 1927]: to define the multiplicity of the intersection of an r-dimensional subvariety and an (n - r)-dimensional subvariety in projective n-space.
-Again, he criticized earlier attempts to generalize Bezout's Theorem to this situation for their failure to make the notion of multiplicity precise.
-He solved the problem using a method which went back to Kronecker, and which used the wealth of automorphisms of projective space: transform the two subvarieties which we want to intersect via a sufficiently general matrix U of rank n - r + 1, so that they are in general position to each other.
+Van der Waerden mentions the general problem which we have already encountered in our discussion of the previous article [Van der Waerden 1927]: to define the multiplicity of the intersection of an r-dimensional subvariety and an (n - r)-dimensional subvariety in projective n-space.
+Again he criticizes earlier attempts to generalize Bézout's Theorem to this situation for their failure do make the notion of multiplicity precise.
+He solves the problem using a method which goes back to Kronecker, and which avails itself of the wealth of automorphisms of projective space: transform the two subvarieties which we want to intersect via a sufficiently general matrix U of rank n - r + 1, so that they are in general position to each other.
 Re-specializing U to the identity matrix will then realize the original problem as a special case of the generic one.
-Bezout's Theorem then states that the number of generic intersection points is just the product of the degrees of the two subvarieties (the degree of a k-dimensional subvariety being defined as the number of intersection points with a generic (n - k)-dimensional linear subspace).
+And Bézout's Theorem states that the number of generic intersection points is just the product of the degrees of the two subvarieties (the degree of a k-dimensional subvariety being defined as the number of intersection points with a generic (n - k)-dimensional linear subspace).

-The technical panoply employed in [van der Waerden, 1928a] was rich and varied: more Noetherian (and Noether-Hentzeltian) ideal theory than in the parsimonious [van der Waerden, 1926a], Macaulay's homogeneous ideals, David Hilbert's and Emmanuel Lasker's results about dimension theory with "Hilbert's Function," and linear transformations.
-Incidentally, van der Waerden performed all the constructions of §6 of the paper in what Weil later called a universal domain $\Omega$ , that is, an algebraically closed field of infinite transcendence degree over the base field:
+The technical panoply employed in this paper [Van der Waerden 1928a] is rich and varied: more Noetherian (and Noether-Hentzeltian) ideal theory is used than in the parsimonious article [Van der Waerden 1926a], Macaulay's homogeneous ideals, David Hilbert's and Emmanuel Lasker's results about Dimension Theory with "Hilbert's Function"-cf. also the slightly later [Van der Waerden 1928c] in which another case of Bézout's Theorem is established, concerning the intersection of a subvariety with a hypersurface in projective space-, and linear transformations.

+Incidentally, Van der Waerden performs all the constructions of §6 of the paper in what Weil will later call a universal domain $\Omega$ , i.e., an algebraically closed field of infinite transcendence degree over the base field:

-$\Omega$ then has the property that every time when, in the course of the investigation, finitely many quantities have been used, there will still be arbitrarily many unknowns left which are independent of those quantities.
+$\Omega$ then has the property that every time when, in the course of the investigation, finitely many quantities have been used, there will still be arbitratily many unknowns left which are independent of those quantities.
 Fixing this field $\Omega$ once and for all saves us adjoining new unknowns time and again, and all constructions of algebraic extensions.
-If in the sequel at any point "unknowns from $\Omega$ " are introduced, it will be understood that they are unknowns which are algebraically independent of all quantities used up to that point.
+If in the sequel at any point 'unknowns from $\Omega$ ' are introduced, it will be understood that they are unknowns which are algebraically independent of all quantities used up to that point.

-In spite of the considerable algebraic apparatus that van der Waerden brought to bear on the problems of intersection theory, his results remained unsatisfactory:
+In spite of the considerable algebraic apparatus that Van der Waerden brought to bear on the problems of intesection theory, his results remained unsatisfactory: